Zorica Kondža: Early life

-Kondža was born in Split to Croatian parents.
+Kondža was born in Split to Dalmatian parents.
 Soon after her birth, the family relocated to Kaštel Sućurac, where she spent most of her childhood.
 In her youth, she didn't originally develop a passion for singing, rather acting.
 Even though she didn't want to pursue a music career, she preferred singing, and was originally influenced by American jazz and RnB musicians, such as Louis Armstrong, Billie Holiday, Otis Redding, Sam Cooke, Ray Charles, Bobby Blue Bland, Aretha Franklin, Ella Fitzgerald, and Aaron Neville.

 Career

 Early beginnings: Stijene, Split Festival (1981–1984)

-In the late 1970s she was provided backing vocals for many famous singers from Split, such as Oliver Dragojević and Mišo Kovač.
-In 1981, she began performing as the lead vocalist for various Dalmatian groups, such as Pirati, Novi Dani, More, and ST. Her most notable project Stijene gained her notoriety in Croatia.
+In the late 1970s she provided backing vocals for many famous singers from Split, such as Oliver Dragojević and Mišo Kovač.
+In 1981, she began performing as the lead vocalist for various Dalmatian groups, such as Pirati, Novi Dani, More, and ST. Her most notable project Stijene gained her notoriety in Dalmatia.
 The group was based in Klis, where they recorded 4 albums (Cementna prašina (Cemented Dust, 1981.), Jedanaest i petnaest (Eleven and fifteen, 1982.), Balkanska korida (Balkan Bullfight, 1983.), and Zlatna kolekcija (The Golden Collection, 1984.).

 In 1981, the band performed on the Split Festival, with the song Ja sam more, ti si rijeka (I'm the sea, you're the river).
-Even though the song wasn't successful on the contest itself, they song became a hit in the country.
-It was in 1982 when Stijene won the competition with their most popular song Ima jedan svijet (There's one world).
+Even though the song wasn't successful on the contest itself, the song became a hit in the country.
+It was in 1982 when Stijene won the competition with their most popular song Ima jedan svijet (There's one world) that they achieved nationwide recognition.
 Their winning song outshined the rest of their repertoire and it became their signature song.